-- A. a protocol establishing the responsibility for receiving and addressing complaints, and the means of notifying the community of this protocol (eg. publication of a complaints telephone service, website advice, and address for notices and other correspondence); - B. identification of the complainant, the identity of the person who received the complaint, the manner in which the complaint was made, the time and date on which the complaint was made, and the matter to which the complaint relates; - C. a process wherein, upon receipt of a complaint, an investigation commences forthwith into the cause of the complaint and any actions reasonably required to address the complaint.
+- A. A protocol establishing the responsibility for receiving and addressing complaints, and the means of notifying the community of this protocol (eg. publication of a complaints telephone service, website advice, and address for notices and other correspondence); - B. Identification of the complainant, the identity of the person who received the complaint, the manner in which the complaint was made, the time and date on which the complaint was made, and the matter to which the complaint relates; - C. A process wherein, upon receipt of a complaint, an investigation commences forthwith into the cause of the complaint and any actions reasonably required to address the complaint.
 Feedback to the complainant must be provided as soon as practicable about the action to be taken, and subsequently, the results of any action taken.
-Relevant authorities, if any, must also be notified of such actions; - D. a database for tracking complaints, issues, the subject of complaints, responses and corrective actions taken.
-A means of reporting each complaint, such as a complaints register, must include identification of the entity responsible for addressing the complaint, the time and date on which the complaint was addressed and closed out, a brief summary of any action taken to address the complaint, and a notation as to the satisfaction or dissatisfaction of the complainant with the outcome; and - E. monthly reporting of complaints as part of an overall performance and compliance report posted on the Project website. - (vi) Non-Conformance A process for dealing with circumstances where thresholds are exceeded during critical construction activities must be established prior to the commencement of construction works.
+Relevant authorities, if any, must also be notified of such actions;

+- D. A database for tracking complaints, issues, the subject of complaints, responses and corrective actions taken.
+A means of reporting each complaint, such as a complaints register, must include identification of the entity responsible for addressing the complaint, the time and date on which the complaint was addressed and closed out, a brief summary of any action taken to address the complaint, and a notation as to the satisfaction or dissatisfaction of the complainant with the outcome; and - E. Monthly reporting of complaints as part of an overall performance and compliance report posted on the Project website. - (vi) Non-Conformance A process for dealing with circumstances where thresholds are exceeded during critical construction activities must be established prior to the commencement of construction works.
 This process must establish a mechanism for reporting, taking corrective action where required, and indicating responsibilities and timing for such action. - (vii) Reporting A mechanism for reporting on compliance must be established in the Construction EMP, generally consistent with the following hierarchy of reporting.

-Report Frequency and Scope Construction Six-monthly: Compliance Report undertaken by an independent and appropriately qualified person; compliance with Coordinator General's conditions and details of any non-compliances; satisfaction of environmental objectives and EMP requirements; response to incidents of non-compliance, including corrective actions, revised construction practices, responsibility and timing; and all other matters pertaining to environmental performance during construction.
-Construction Interim Report: Incidents and Exceedance Report within 2 days of incident or an exceedance or non- compliance with a condition, goal or requirement being identified; and details of incident and initial response.
-Full Report: within 14 days of incident or an exceedance or non- compliance with a condition, goal or requirement being identified; and details of incident, response, corrective action, responsibility and timing.
-All reporting must be relevant agencies on r to the Coordinator-General, and must be available to equest.
+Report Frequency and Scope Construction Six-monthly Compliance Report compliance with Coordinator General's conditions; satisfaction of environmental objectives and EMP requirements; response to incidents of non-conformance, including corrective actions, revised construction practices, responsibility and timing. all other matters pertaining to environmental performance during construction.
+Construction Incidents and Exceedance Report Interim Report within 2 days of incident or an exceedance of a condition, goal or requirement being identified; details of incident and initial response.
+Full Report within 14 days of incident or an exceedance of a condition, goal or requirement being identified; details of incident, response, corrective action, responsibility and timing.
+All reporting must be to the Coordinator-General, and must be available to relevant agencies on request.